-Egypt tightens security after call for repeat protests
+Egypt's Sisi plays down repeat protest call as security tightened

 Protests broke out on Sept.
 20 in Cairo and other cities following online calls for demonstrations against alleged corruption by President Abdel Fattah al-Sisi and the military.

-Sisi, who has been in New York for the past week attending the United Nations General Assembly, returned to Cairo on Friday morning.
-Pictures posted on Sisi’s official Facebook page showed him greeting religious dignitaries and a crowd of supporters on a roadside.
+Sisi, who has been in New York for the past week attending the United Nations General Assembly, returned to Cairo on Friday morning, where he was greeted by religious dignitaries and a crowd of supporters.

+Asking them why they were up so early on a Friday, the first day of Egypt’s weekend, he said: “The situation isn’t worth it.
+You need to know that the Egyptian people are very aware...
+Don’t worry about anything.”

+Sisi also appeared to repeat his earlier rejection of allegations of corruption posted online by Mohamed Ali, a former contractor and actor, in the run-up to the protests.
+Ali’s videos have attracted a wide following.

 Since last weekend’s protests, authorities have carried out a campaign of mass arrests which rights monitors say has seen at least 1,900 people detained.
 Egypt’s public prosecutor said on Thursday that “not more than 1,000” had been questioned after participating in protests.

-There have been calls for new protests this Friday, though government supporters are also planning rallies to show their backing for Sisi.
+Ali has called for new protests this Friday, though government supporters are also planning rallies to show their backing for Sisi.

 The protests have unnerved investors and led to a pro-Sisi campaign in Egypt’s strictly controlled media.